dalesgit/dalesgit.github.io/relg101-s19/presentations/phenomenological-method.md

-### Phenomenological Method ###

--   Why is understanding religion so important for understanding of human existence and culture?
-<li class="fragment">What is the goal of the Phenomenological Method?</li>
-<li class="fragment">What error in Freud and Marx does it seek to avoid?</li>
-<li class="fragment">How does learning from Max Weber help it to a void the opposite error?</li>

-Note:

-Does it tend to take a more humanistic or theology approach to the study of religion?
-Give examples of how each of the five tools for studying religion might be used and explain how they illustrate the value of each tool.
-What do the last three steps in the phenomenological method have in common?
+### Breadth & Depth of Religious Experience
+  * cf. e.g. impact of Mohammad on huge portion of human life and history
+  * Luther's impact can't be minimized in e.g. South Carolina

 ---

 ### Tools Used in the Study Religion ###

 - Textual: study sacred texts
-<li class="fragment">Historical: describe origin and development of specific religions</li>
+- Historical: describe origin and development of specific religions
-<li class="fragment">Comparative: compare specific types of religious behaviors, beliefs</li>
+- Comparative: compare specific types of religious behaviors, beliefs
-<li class="fragment">Philosophical: philosophical analysis of religious language and arguments</li>
+- Philosophical: philosophical analysis of religious language and arguments
-<li class="fragment">Intellectual & Social History: trace development of religious ideas and institutions over time</li>
+- Intellectual & Social History: trace development of religious ideas and institutions over time

----

-### With a partner or two: ###

-- brainstorm at least 5 different religious phenomena
-<li class="fragment">What is the thing that you identify?</li>
-<li class="fragment">What makes it religious?</li>

 ---